IchinomiyaMori/IchinomiyaMori/README.md

 - 👋 Hi, I’m @IchinomiyaMori
 - 👀 I’m interested in Javascipt / Typescript
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript & also React too

 <!---
 IchinomiyaMori/IchinomiyaMori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.